ctlab/itmo-assembler/README.md

 After running this command the graphical user interface will arise.<br/>
-If you want to work with the assembler from the command line, add `-h` option to the command and the assembler prints the instruction how to start the assembly.
+If you want to work with the assembler from the command line, add `-h` option to the command and the assembler will print the instructions how to start the assembly.

 Before starting the assembly please make sure that there is enough free space on your hard drive.
 The assembler makes temporary files in working directory in order to be able to continue run from any stage.